base-org/web/apps/base-docs/docs/tools/account-abstraction.md

 ## ZeroDev

 [ZeroDev](https://zerodev.app) is an embedded wallet powered by account abstraction.
-It offers you the ability to create self-custody wallets for your users, sponsor gas, and simplify user slows by batching and automating transactions.
+It offers you the ability to create self-custody wallets for your users, sponsor gas, and simplify user flows by batching and automating transactions.

 ---